matheuristic/dotfiles/software_notes.md

 #### Usage notes

-- `Ctrl-Alt-g` toggles "capture mouse cursor"
+- `Ctrl-Option` toggles "capture mouse cursor" (if using Emacs in the virtual machine, it is better to enable "Use Command+Opt for input capture/release" to change the `Ctrl-Option` binding to `Command-Option` instead)
 - The default networking mode for VMs is shared networking, in which the host machine acts as a virtual router for the virtual machine.
   Under this networking mode, run `ip addr` in the virtual machine to